Foundation / Corporation

-The SFA Master-Apprentice Award seeks to support and encourage the preservation and perpetuation of traditional art forms present and thriving in Arizona.
-With the goal of strengthening the transmission of community-based traditions in the region, it fosters and supports the critical teaching and learning relationship between traditional artists and their apprentices.
+The Southwest Folklife Alliance (SFA) Master-Apprentice Award seeks to support and encourage the preservation and perpetuation of traditional art forms present and thriving in Arizona.
+With the goal of strengthening the transmission of community-based traditions in the region, it fosters and supports the critical teaching/learning relationship between traditional artists and their apprentices/mentees.

-The award supports a master artist or tradition bearer who has identified a qualified apprentice (or group of apprentices) to engage in a teaching-learning relationship that includes one-on-one mentorship and hands-on experience in a traditional artistic practice.
+The award supports a master artist or tradition bearer who has identified a qualified apprentice (or group of apprentices) to engage in a one-year long teaching-learning relationship that includes one-on-one mentorship and hands-on experience in a traditional artistic practice.
 The highest priority is to support apprentices to learn from master artists within their own cultural traditions.
-Funds can be used to help cover artist fees, offset costs of raw materials, and support any travel essential to the exchange.
+Apprentices have to demonstrate an existing relationship with the master artist and an intermediate level experience in the art form.
+The award can be used to support the master artist, offset costs of raw materials, and support any travel essential to the exchange.

-Applicants include a wide variety of traditional artists, including but not limited to:
+Applicants include a wide variety of artists, including those working in traditions including, but not limited to: